tetsuo13/TeamsStatusPub/README.md

 Serve a RESTful interface from a computer running [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/) to act as a sensor for [Home Assistant](https://www.home-assistant.io/).
 This sensor can then be used, for example, to toggle power to a smart lightbulb when you're in a meeting.

 Teams Status Pub runs on the system tray to publish your Teams status via a web server that listens for incoming requests.
 When a request comes in, it will look at the Teams log file to determine your status as either "available" or "busy" and serve a JSON payload with the result.
+You're considered busy in Teams when on a call, regardless of video or mic status.

 ## Motiviation and Alternatives